|Generated:||August 31, 2014|

 There are several ways to contribute, even if you can’t code (or can’t code well):

-The best method to install openpyxl is using a PyPi client such as easy_install (setuptools) or pip:
+The best method to install openpyxl is using a PyPi client such as easy_install (setuptools) or pip.
+It is advisable to do this in a Python virtualenv without system packages:

 $ pip install openpyxl